AshridgeTechnologies/elemento/design/Data store authorization.md

 - User can see and update any data as desired
 - App may have validation, but no reason to avoid the rules
 - Dataset creation: on user signup

--
+### Personal app, multiple datastores
+- As above but multiple datastores per user, to organise work

 ### Collaborative app, trusted users
-- Examples: project planning with chat, whiteboard
+- Examples: department resource booking
 - Multiple users for datastore
-- Datastore per tenant
+- Single Datastore per tenant
 - Permanent
 - Immediate sync
 - Offline not necessary
 - Users can see and update any data as desired
+- App may have validation, but no reason to avoid the rules
+- Dataset creation: on tenant signup

+### Collaborative app, document-based
+- Examples: project planning with chat, whiteboard
+- Multiple users for datastore
+- Multiple datastores per user
+- Permanent
+- Immediate sync
+- Offline may be useful
+- Users can see and update datstores to which they have access
+- Access can be full or read-only
 - App may have validation, but no reason to avoid the rules
 - Dataset creation: ad-hoc, by any user

 ### Multi-user app, untrusted users
 - Examples: calendar, department admin